deep-entertainment/safehouse/design/dialogs/day3breakfast.md

 > [rebeca](../characters/rebeca.md)
 >
-> (getting louder) Well, not scared enough to make an unencrypted phone call to your mother as it seems.
+> (getting louder) Well, not scared enough to make an unencrypted phone call to your mother, as it seems.

 > [marjorie](../characters/marjorie.md)
 >
 > (getting louder) Maybe I was just trying to talk to somebody to ease down the pressure.
-But that way has been perfectly blocked by you now as it seems.
+But that approach has been perfectly prevented by you now, as it seems.

 > [rebeca](../characters/rebeca.md)
 >